RAK7391 WisGate Connect Quick Start Guide

 Cellular

-RAK7391supports Cellular connectivity when used together with RAK8213, which is a multi-band LTE Cat M1/Cat Nb1/EGPRS module based on the Quectel BG96 with a standard PCI Express® form factor (mPCIe).
+The RAK7391 supports cellular connectivity when paired with the RAK8213, a multi-band LTE Cat M1/Cat NB1/EGPRS module.
+This module is based on the Quectel BG96 and features a standard PCI Express® (mPCIe) form factor.

 Hardware Setup

-You can insert the RAK8213 into the mPCIe #2
+Insert the RAK8213 module into either mPCIe #2

 or mPCIe #3

-on the RAK7391 board, you also need a SIM card that supports at least one of the following: LTE Cat M1/Cat Nb1/EGPRS.
+on the RAK7391 board.
+Ensure you have a SIM card that supports at least one of the following: LTE Cat M1, Cat NB1, or EGPRS.
 Insert the SIM card into the SIM card slot SIM #2

 or SIM #3

-, both of which are located on the underside of the board.
+, both located on the underside of the board.

 Cellular Configuration

-Before you create a 4G connection file, you need to do some configuration to register the SIM card to the network provider.
-This requires connecting to the BG96 via the serial port and sending over a few AT commands.
+Before creating a 4G connection file, you must configure the SIM card to register with the network provider.
+This involves connecting to the BG96 module via the serial port and sending a series of AT commands.

 - To start, execute the following command: